openshift/origin/docs/images.md

 - May require changes to the registry spec
 - May not work with all registries

-## Docker registry - ImageRepository synchronization
+## container image registry - ImageRepository synchronization
 ### Option 1 - registry hook (preferred)
-For registries that support executing hooks when an image/tag is pushed, a user configures the registry to invoke an image component webhook whenever a new image/tag is added to their Docker image repository.
+For registries that support executing hooks when an image/tag is pushed, a user configures the registry to invoke an image component webhook whenever a new image/tag is added to their container image repository.

-When a user pushes an image/tag to a Docker registry, the registry posts a json payload to the image component and provides the registry URL, image repository name, image ID, image metadata, and the new tag.
+When a user pushes an image/tag to a container image registry, the registry posts a json payload to the image component and provides the registry URL, image repository name, image ID, image metadata, and the new tag.
 Upon receiving the payload, the ImageRepository’s metadata overrides are applied to the image’s metadata (not yet implemented) and a new Image is created.
 The ImageRepository’s map of tags is updated as well.

 **Notes**:

 - the Docker Hub’s webhook payload provides the image repository name, but it only supplies image IDs if new layers were pushed, and it never supplies image metadata or tag information.
 A specialized Docker Hub webhook handler is likely required, at least in the short term.
 When the image component's Hub webhook is invoked, it would pull the latest information from the Hub and then update the Image and ImageRepository information accordingly.

 ### Option 2 - polling of registry
-For registries that don’t support image/tag push hooks, a DockerRegistryImageRepositoryWatcher can be configured to poll for changes to an image repository in a Docker registry.
+For registries that don’t support image/tag push hooks, a DockerRegistryImageRepositoryWatcher can be configured to poll for changes to an image repository in a container image registry.
 It would query the registry at a configurable interval, updating the list of tags and image metadata for any images not currently present in the image component.